glosee/test-case-for-coffee-coverage-and-jsdom/README.md

 ### Gulp tasks

-There are only two main tasks: `test[-with-coverage]` and `coffee-coverage`.
-These are both shell commands that are ran by `gulp` for convenience.
+There are two main tasks: `test[-with-coverage]` and `coffee-coverage`.
+These are both shell commands that are run by `gulp` for convenience.
 If you want to edit the terminal command to change arguments, look at `gulpfile.coffee` and you'll see the variables `specReporter` and `htmlCovReporter` contain the mocha commands in an array for easy reading and editing, like so:

 ```coffeescript
 htmlCovReporter = [